 The daily liquidity position is monitored.
 It is assumed that under normal circumstances customer demand deposits will remain stable or increase in value and unrecognised loan/ overdraft commitments are not expected to be immediately drawn down in their entirety.
-Regular stress testing is done under normal and severe, market conditions and the results are discussed with the Asset and Liability Committee (ALCO) and the Board Risk and Compliance Committee (BRC).
+Regular stress testing is done under normal and severe market conditions.
+The results are discussed with the Asset and Liability Committee (ALCO) and the Board Risk and Compliance Committee (BRC).

 All liquidity policies and procedures are subject to review and approval by ALCO.
-These are management committees which meet once a month or more often if necessary.
 The daily monitoring of liquidity is the responsibility of an integrated treasury department which monitors the level of mismatches in the maturity positions of assets and liabilities.